 Description: Increasing drought and groundwater supply is a major issue, in particular for vulnerable communities.
 The community of Los Osos depends primarily on groundwater for its water supply.
 Water withdrawals are leading to saltwater intrusion into the lower aquifer.
-To halt this threat to the aquifer, the Estuary Program works with partners such as Los Osos Basin Management Committee and the Los Osos Community Services District (LOCSD).
+To halt this threat to the aquifer, the Estuary Program works with partners such as the Los Osos Basin Management Committee and the Los Osos Community Services District (LOCSD).

 Progress Towards Milestones: The LOCSD completed monitoring well installation at the end of 2023, and the contract and subaward have been closed.
-Staff worked with LOCSD staff to develop a subaward and contract to rehabilitate two existing monitoring wells to expand the network needed to support the drinking water needs of the Los Osos community.
+The LOCSD has completed all technical and financial reporting for the subaward.
+Staff worked with LOCSD staff to implement a subaward to rehabilitate two existing monitoring wells to expand the network needed to support the drinking water needs of the Los Osos community.
 All three wells support expanded monitoring to better manage the drinking water supply.
-A consultant has been selected to provide technical support for the project, and the next step is selecting a contractor.
+The work was completed in early 2025 and all spending has been completed.
+The next step is concluding the subaward reporting for the project.